JetBrains/aspire-plugin/docs/topics/run-configuration.md

 Project
 : .NET Aspire host project (defined by the `IsAspireHost` property).

+Environment variables
+: List of environment variables.
+The list is defined by the `environmentVariables` property from the `launchSettings.json` file.

 URL
 : URL that will be opened after a successful launch.
 By default, this value is filled with the `applicationUrl` property from the `launchSettings.json` file.